What Is Happening to Poland’s Military?

 But the higher ranks are displeased.
 On Dec.
 15 and 16 — the same day Warsaw was engulfed in protest after the government tried to pass a law limiting media access to parliament — Miroslaw Rozanski, commander general of the armed forces and Adam Duda, in charge of purchasing for the Polish army, resigned.
 Adam Gocul, chief of general staff and Poland’s only four-star general, also is said to be leaving soon.

+Polish Defense Ministry Undersecretary Tomasz Szatkowski told Foreign Policy that Polish allies understand personnel changes are natural, and suggested that the general’s resignation was in part because he did not agree that efforts should be concentrated around Eastern Poland.
+The ministry puts “real professionals into these posts,” he stressed.

-Perhaps this news was not displeasing to Macierewicz, who has the mentality that, “You can gain professionalism in due time,” Swierczynski said.
+But Macierewicz has the mentality that professionalism is not of the utmost importance.
+His belief is that “You can gain professionalism in due time,” Swierczynski said.
 “First, you have to be loyal.”

 That’s what was seen in 2016.
 Whether the Polish military will be better served by loyalty than it was by professionalism in the age of a potential alliance between Trump and Russian President Vladimir Putin will be seen in the year, and years, to come.